Curator ・ Researcher ・ Writer working across Japan and South Korea.

 There is a small garden, and a well.
 The well, I was told, was built together by people in the neighborhood when this place was first made.

-Cocoroom first appeared in 2003, like a café in Shinsekai, and moved to Kamagasaki in 2008.
-It has now been running for over twenty years.
-At the time, it was called Cocoroom: Archive of Voice and Language (こえとことばの資料室 ココルーム).
+Cocoroom first appeared in 2003 in Shinsekai, something like a café, and later moved to Kamagasaki in 2008, where it has now been operating for over two decades.
+At the time of its founding, it was called “Cocoroom: Archive of Voice and Language (こえとことばの資料室 ココルーム).”

 It is also known as the “Kamagasaki University of the Arts.”
 But it is not a real university. (what is a “real” university, anyway?)